We were literally skeptical of planning a day trip to Matheran. At the back of my mind ran questions like…

 When I saw the small gauge railway line over red sand surrounded by the shady trees, I immediately fell in love with that place.
 It looked like a vintage wine.
 Ravi and I decided to click some pictures on the railway line in some classic style but then out of nowhere one shepherd came up leading his goats to food.
 Our instant reaction and expression can be seen in the below picture.

 By the way, here is the version which onkesh was trying to click!

-With rolling hills to verdant trees, what Matheran offered us was like an every traveler’s dream.
-We went for long walk under the shady trees or sometimes simply sit back, relax and got clicked 😀
+With rolling hills to verdant trees, what Matheran offered us was like every traveler’s dream.
+We went for a long walk under the shady trees or sometimes simply sit back, relax and got clicked 😀

 While walking on the trek, all of a sudden, two silly monkeys dangling from a branch and making faces at each other came near Ravi to snatch a packet of chips visible outside the DSLR bag, almost a heartbeat skipped for Ravi, then Onkesh acted bravely and grabbed the packet and threw it directly on their face.
 “Ahh! we are safe, I meant the camera is safe” were my words that made everyone chuckle!

 Matheran has over 30 points but given the time at hand, we decided to explore it in our own style which is similar to Naina’s style (Who’s Naina?
 Arre, Naina from yeh jawani hai deewani) and I still remember those line by Naina – “Jitna bhi try karo, life me kuch na kuch to chootega hi, to jahan hain, wahin ka maza lete hai”.
 Besides, covering even 15 points would have been an overdose of points for a day.
 After all, they would all look the same at the end.

 So here are some of the recommended points one can cover on a short trip – Alexander Point, Louisa Point, One Tree Hill, Lord Point, and Charlotte Lake.